dotnet/csharplang/proposals/checked-user-defined-operators.md

 ### Semantics

 A user-defined `checked operator` is expected to throw an exception when the result of an operation is too large to represent in the destination type.
-What does it mean to be too large actully depends on the nature of the destination type and is not prescribed by the language.
+What does it mean to be too large actually depends on the nature of the destination type and is not prescribed by the language.
 Typically the exception thrown is a `System.OverflowException`, but the language doesn't have any specific requirements regarding this.

 A user-defined `regular operator` is expected to not throw an exception when the result of an operation is too large to represent in the destination type.
 Instead, it is expected to return an instance representing a truncated result.
-What does it mean to be too large and to be truncated actully depends on the nature of the destination type and is not prescribed by the language.
+What does it mean to be too large and to be truncated actually depends on the nature of the destination type and is not prescribed by the language.

 All existing user-defined operators out there fall into the category of `regular operators`.
-It is understood that many of them are likely to not follow the semantics specified above, but for the purpose of semanic analysis, compiler will assume that they are.
+It is understood that many of them are likely to not follow the semantics specified above, but for the purpose of semantic analysis, compiler will assume that they are.

 ### Checked vs. unchecked context within a `checked operator`